How to Transcribe MP4 Videos to Text

 Researchers:

-• Analyze interview transcripts with qualitative coding software
+• Run interview transcripts through qualitative coding tools

-• Search across dozens of interviews for specific keywords
+• Search across dozens of interviews for keywords

 Getting Started with MP4 Transcription